v4rakh/fbmobile/README.md

 ##### Android

-* Extract the encrypted ZIP file from `_secrets/` into the same folder with GPG.
-Ask for the password if necessary.
 * Copy `android/key.properties.example` to `android/key.properties`
 * Adjust properties matching your setup and folder structure
-* Point to the `_secrets/key.jks` you just extracted and ask for the store password.
+* Point to the `android/fastlane/secrets/key.jks` you just extracted and ask for the store password.
-* Copy the `api-xxx.json` file into `android/fastlane/`
+* Copy the `api-access.json` file into `android/fastlane/secrets/`

 ##### iOS